underverk/3D_Printer/Manual/build_instructions.md

 | M10 Nuts      | -             | Nuts     |     8 |
 | M10 Washer    | -             | Washers  |     4 |

+Thread the washers first, two of them.
+Then

 1.2